• Posted on

 🎨 Result : A deep blue with bluish/purple reflections depending on the oxidation conditions, sometimes tending towards dark green if iron is dominant.

-👉 See our indigo-dyed handbag here .
+👉 See our Spirit handbag dyed with indigo leaves here .

 Handmade bag in blue raffia from Madagascar with frills

-🧼 Care tips for your dyed fibers
+🧼 Care instructions for your dyed fibers

 • Washing : Hand wash with neutral water.
 Add a little natural soap if necessary.